Korean Augmentation to the United States Army: History

-The KATUSA system was established in July 1950 during the Korean War.
-It was started as a spoken agreement between President Seungman Lee and U.S. General Douglas MacArthur.
-At that time, the U.S. Army needed a military force that had the proper knowledge of the geography of Korea, and the abilities to distinguish ally troops (South Korea) from enemy troops (North Korea) and communicate better between U.S. soldiers and Korean soldiers.
-Therefore, some were drafted to KATUSA by force, and others voluntarily (by their own choice) applied.
-After training, they were divided into the U.S. military, such as 2nd, 7th, 24th, 25th divisions.
-During the Korean Wars, a total 43,660 KATUSA soldiers fought for South Korea with U.S. forces.
+The KATUSA system was established in August 1950 during the Korean War.
+It was started as a spoken agreement between President Syngman Rhee and U.S. General Douglas MacArthur.
+At that time, the U.S. Army needed a military force that had the proper knowledge of the geography of Korea, and the abilities to distinguish allied troops (South Korea) from enemy troops (North Korea) and communicate better between U.S. soldiers and Korean soldiers.
+Therefore, some were drafted to KATUSA by force, and others joined voluntarily.
+After training, they were divided into the U.S. military, such as 2nd Division, 7th Division, 24th Division, 25th division, 1st Cavalry Division, 1st Marine Divisions.
+During the Korean War, a total of 43,660 KATUSA soldiers fought for South Korea with U.S. forces.
 Of these soldiers, 11,365 went missing or were killed in action.